How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Step 4: Download the Static Site Files.

 After the generation process is complete, you’ll be able to download the static site files.
-Simply Static will create a zip file containing all of the static files, which you can then download to your computer.
+Simply Static will create a zip file containing all the static files, which you can then download to your computer.

 There are other configuration options as well, such as exporting all files to a chosen folder rather than downloading a zip.